bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getunconfirmedbalance.md

 ##### GetUnconfirmedBalance
 {% include helpers/subhead-links.md %}

-{% assign summary_getUnconfirmedBalance="returns the wallet's total unconfirmed balance." %}
+{% assign summary_getUnconfirmedBalance="returns the server's total unconfirmed balance." %}

 {% autocrossref %}

-*Requires wallet support.*

 The `getunconfirmedbalance` RPC {{summary_getUnconfirmedBalance}}

 *Parameters: none*

-*Result---the balance of unconfirmed transactions paying this wallet*
+*Result---`null` on success*

 {% itemplate ntpd1 %}
 - n: "`result`"
-  t: "number (bitcoins)"
+  t: "null"
   p: "Required<br>(exactly 1)"
-  d: "The total number of bitcoins paid to this wallet in unconfirmed transactions"
+  d: "JSON `null` when the command was successfull or a JSON with an error field on error."

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*

-{% highlight bash %}
-bitcoin-cli -testnet getunconfirmedbalance
-{% endhighlight %}

-Result (no unconfirmed incoming payments):

-{% highlight json %}
-0.00000000
-{% endhighlight %}

 *See also*